GreenStar Homes Certification Manual Version 4

 Products that can help

-Mitsubishi Heatpumps, both ducted and ductless, can help cut utility bills and emissions to improve your energy score.
+Mitsubishi heat pumps, both ducted and ductless, can help cut utility bills and emissions to improve a home’s energy score.
 Reducing penetrations required by gas appliances can reduce air leakage and reduce venting and gas piping costs.
-Ducted heat pumps can replace furnaces, or ductless can cut costs and energy loss of ducts.
-Variable Refrigerant Flow (VRF) systems can heat, cool, and ventilate multifamily buildings as needed, all at the same time. https://www.mitsubishicomfort.com/
+Ducted heat pumps can replace furnaces, while ductless systems can cut costs and energy loss that occurs with ducts.
+Variable Refrigerant Flow (VRF) systems can heat, cool, and ventilate multifamily buildings as needed, all at the same time.
+The new A coil allows existing gas systems to pair outdoor heatpumps to have dual fuel approach when needed.

-Rheem – Airsource heat-pump water heaters use significantly less energy than standard electric or gas water heaters. https://www.rheem.com/innovations/innovation_residential/hybridsavings/
+Rheem manufactures air source heat-pump water heaters that use significantly less energy than standard electric or gas water heaters:

-AprilAire – Features more energy-efficient dehumidifiers which can be run at a lower energy usage than traditional A/C. Removing humidity makes rooms feel less hot, thus reducing (or highering) the overall A/C setting. https://www.aprilaire.com/
+AprilAire offers more energy efficient dehumidifiers which can be run at a lower energy usage than traditional A/C. Removing humidity makes rooms feel less hot, thus improving occupant comfort and reducing the need for A/C.

 Verification

 Submit a completed energy rating from the appropriately certified professional at the final submission stage.
-The appropriate certification body should certify the energy rating and not be in draft form.
-However, if a non-draft cannot be obtained, please contact us to discuss it, as some programs and providers require more than just the model & rating to get a certificate.
-We are willing to review without certification on a case-by-case basis.
-Home Energy Saver Pro cannot certify.
+The appropriate certification body should certify the energy rating and provide a final document that is not in draft form.
+Special considerations are offered on a case-by-case basis, as all programs and providers work differently.

 Improvement Plus Program Only

-For new construction and substantial rehabilitation, designed building energy performance is at least 25% better than International Energy Conservation Code (IECC version 2009) or, if greater than 3-stories above grade, the American Society of Heating, Refrigerating and Air Conditioning Engineers Standard 90.1(ASHRAE 90.1 version 2007)
+For new construction and substantial rehabilitation, designed building energy performance is at least 25 percent better than the International Energy Conservation Code (IECC version 2009) or, if greater than 3-stories above grade, the American Society of Heating, Refrigerating and Air Conditioning Engineers Standard 90.1(ASHRAE 90.1 version 2007).

-For existing buildings, the project achieves an energy use reduction of at least 15% compared with the baseline energy use based on recent 12 months of energy/water usage history
+For existing buildings, the project must achieve an energy use reduction of at least 15 percent.
+Baseline energy use is determined using most recent 12 months of energy and water usage history.

 Moisture and wall water leak assessment + repair